 - Know when to walk away.
 This one is especially hard for me and my fellow perfectionists.
 You know who you are.
 But you have to decide just how much worry something is worth (another Carnegie principle) and give it no more.
 If you can learn how to do this, you’ll study more efficiently and you’ll sleep more soundly.
 You’ll be able to say “I’m so stressed out about my next exam” and then have dinner with an old friend and not even think about test day.
 You must learn this skill.
 Dental school is tough, but being a dentist isn’t easy either.
 Start practicing now.

-Bonus tip: All those “stress reducing” tips have their own merits, but the trick is to use them.
-I’d been promising myself to make more time to read for months until one day I finally put down the work and personal e-mail on a lunch break and picked up my Kindle.
+It’s all about finding a method of stress relief that works for you.
+It is important to know that if you are not sure about using cannabis products, you can always look at resources such as https://cannacabana.com/ or speak with your doctor to find out if these products are right for you.
+All those “stress reducing” tips have their own merits, but the trick is to use them.
+As for me, I’d been promising myself to make more time to read for months until one day I finally put down the work and personal e-mail on a lunch break and picked up my Kindle.
 Taking an hour break from all the personal and professional stress of my daily life was amazing and recuperative.
 How many times have you said you’ll go to yoga tomorrow?
 Or maybe you’ll volunteer once classes die down?
 Make time now–you need the extra TLC.

 ASDA members, stay tuned later this year for a new wellness section on ASDAnet.org.
 We’re currently gathering resources and working on items specific to dental students and the daily stress they face.